Shenandoah Valley Travel Guide

 The Shenandoah Valley © Karen Nutini

-The lush and beautiful Shenandoah Valley, extending for 200 miles (322 km) from Harper's Ferry in West Virginia to Salem and Roanoke, is a combination of history, beauty and adventure.
-Visitors to the Valley can enjoy spectacular hikes in the Blue Ridge Mountains, follow in the footsteps of Revolutionary and Civil War heroes, explore museums, battlefields and historic homes, or ski and golf at top-class resorts.
+The lush Shenandoah Valley, extending for 200 miles (322 km) from Harper's Ferry in West Virginia to Salem and Roanoke, is a combination of history, beauty, and adventure.
+Visitors to the Valley can enjoy spectacular hikes in the Blue Ridge Mountains, follow in the footsteps of Revolutionary and Civil War heroes, explore museums, battlefields, and historic homes, or ski and golf at top-class resorts.

 Known as the Daughter of the Stars, the Valley can essentially be divided into three; the North, South and Central Valley regions.
 The Northern Valley area is a haven for outdoor enthusiasts, with exciting opportunities to tackle the Shenandoah River by canoe or kayak, hike the Appalachian Trail or cross-country ski in the mountains.

-The Central Valley offers exciting skiing, golfing, snowboarding and fishing opportunities, as well as a chance to explore historical sites, farmers markets and the spectacular Shenandoah Caverns.
-The Southern part of the Valley boasts several mineral springs, the 215ft (66m) Natural Bridge, attractive historic towns such as Lexington, and the bustling cities of Roanoke and Salem.
+The Central Valley offers exciting skiing, golfing, snowboarding, and fishing opportunities, as well as a chance to explore historical sites, farmers markets, and the spectacular Shenandoah Caverns.
+The Southern part of the Valley boasts several mineral springs, the 215ft (66m) Natural Bridge, historic towns such as Lexington, and the bustling cities of Roanoke and Salem.
 For more information on the spectacular Shenandoah Valley, see www.visitshenandoah.org

 Become our Shenandoah Valley Travel Expert

 We are looking for contributors for our Shenandoah Valley travel guide.
 If you are a local, a regular traveller to Shenandoah Valley or a travel professional with time to contribute and answer occasional forum questions, please contact us.